raspberrypilearning/club-mentoring/en/step_4.md

 ---
 title: Focus on creator interests
 ---
 You will create a more meaningful learning experience if you allow creators to work on something they are interested in.
 If they need some help deciding what to do, provide a few options for them to pick to boost their motivation and encourage greater independance.

+Creators can also adapt our projects to make them more relavant to their interests - for example changing the sprites or background in Scratch, or making a website about a topic important to them.

 --- /collapse ---